SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: Give a list of the unary operators defined in the Swift stdlib.
     Then give a cross-reference to the Swift stdlib for more details.
+    Table of operator, meaning, precedence, and associativity.
+    Only the most commonly used ones?
+    We can discuss them in some detail now, knowing that it could migrate to a proper Standar Library Reference book later.

 Assignment Operator
 +++++++++++++++++++